raminkhatami/nobleedingtr/README.md

 let myVar = tr.greetingMessage
 ```

-`
-Remember you do not need (cannot) set variable name inside your code!
+> Remember you do not need (cannot) set variable name inside your code!
-so for example ~~tr.variableName="some translation"~~ is  not accpeted!
+so for example ~~ tr.variableName='some translation'~~ is  not accpeted!
-`

-you can even use this package in React, ReactJS or Svelte project. for example in svelte
+You can use this package any node enabled environment such as React, ReactNative, Svelte, or SvelteKit project. for example in SvelteKit project:

 ```svelte
 <script>